 Bleeding Between Periods: What it Means

-All about breakthrough bleeding
+All about bleeding between periods

-What can cause spotting between periods?
+What can cause bleeding between periods?

 This surge of estrogen could cause the onset of breakthrough bleeding in between your periods, particularly if you notice it usually occurs between days 13 and 16 of your menstrual cycle.

-What tests should be performed?
+What tests should be done?

-However, if these are not enough to dispel any doubts, the last resort is usually a hysteroscopy, which involves inserting a small camera into the uterus through the vagina to study it in more detail.
+If these aren’t enough to dispel any doubts, the last resort is usually a hysteroscopy.
+It involves inserting a small camera into the uterus through the vagina to study it in more detail.It might interest you...